shir8may/TrafficJams-HubNet-Web/README.md

 6. To end the simulation, click the same "Go"  button again -> which will cause the screen to stop and the simulation to end.
-7. In order to save and download the data files saved during the simulation click on the two buttons on the bottom left - 1.
-Click on "Save Init CSV" 2.
-Click on "Save Run CSV"-
+7. In order to save and download the data files saved during the simulation click on the two buttons on the bottom left -
+- Click on "Save Init CSV"
+- Click on "Save Run CSV"

 <img width="986" height="486" alt="Screenshot6" src="https://github.com/user-attachments/assets/b31d0e22-cc4e-4f85-9a09-b170ec1f6e4b" />